-I find feeding my daughter the most stressful time of the whole day.
+I find mealtime for my daughter the most stressful time of the whole day.
 Unlike most everything else in our day, it occurs three times in the span of about 12 hours.
 Nothing comes that regularly and with as much baggage as feeding time.

 Like the clock on the wall mindlessly and dauntingly counting time, mealtimes come with exacting regularity.
 Whether I am on schedule or not, my daughter lets me know all too well just when it is time to eat.
-It may be the full out fall to the floor and sprawl while screaming, or the subtle and cute quietness, but when it is mealtime, she lets me know.
+It may be the full-out fall to the floor and sprawl while screaming, or the subtle and cute quietness, but when it is mealtime, she lets me know.
 The need for the body to have food, is I assume, one of the three or four most important functions of the brain.
-Breathing, pumping blood with the heart, and eating are probably tied for first place of what to do first in our brains.
+Breathing, pumping blood with the heart, and eating are probably tied for first place in what to do first in our brains.
 I know I don’t think about breathing or beating my heart consciously so to my daughter eating is probably the most important function she has control over.
-There are other “functions” that happen regularly throughout the day, changing diapers, though that does not have the same stress inducing second guessing that feeding brings up.
+There are other “functions” that happen regularly throughout the day, changing diapers, though that does not have the same stress-inducing second-guessing that feeding brings up.
 You pull off the dirty one, clean her up, and throw on a new one … simple.

-With the worlds biggest smile on her face and cheeks that look like they are glowing, she takes a bite and starts eating!
-Finally, food is going down her throat and into her belly.
+With the world’s biggest smile on her face and cheeks that look like they are glowing, she takes a bite and starts eating!
+Finally, food is going down her throat and into her belly at mealtime.
 Victory!
 Nourishment – that primary building block for her body, mind and growth is flowing to the right place and not on the floor or in the air.
 Peace has taken over and she is holding a smashed piece of brownie in the air and singing “Must Be Santa” with a ring of chocolate around her full mouth.

 Meanwhile, I get more stressed: “Oh no, she’s eating chocolate and sugar which is going to rot her teeth and stunt her growth.
 I am a complete failure as a parent.”

-It’s only after about three or four of these fiasco’s that I remember something my Mother In Law said when she was little.
+It’s only after about three or four of these fiascos that I remember something my mother in law said when she was little.
 “No child that is offered three meals in a day will starve.”
-Upon remembering these words I can usually smile, “she is healthy, she is growing, how lucky I am to have food on the table for her to throw around when the brain’s primary task has been bypassed.”
+Upon remembering these words I can usually smile, “she is healthy, she is growing, and how lucky I am to have food on the table for her to throw around when the brain’s primary task has been bypassed.”
 When I remember this and reflect, I open a bag of chips, or a package of M&M’s, and pass it back and forth while we smile and laugh about eating junk food.
 I strain to let go of all the stuff my brain is telling me and just enjoy her eating and being happy.
-The moment of a stressful lunch has left me and we are calm and happy………… until dinner, she has got to eat some of those green beans, they’re good for her!
+The moment of a stressful lunch has left me and we are calm and happy … until dinner, she has got to eat some of those green beans, they’re good for her!
 Urghhhhhh!
 “Honey don’t throw those, it’s messy to throw food and it’s not nice.”